A topological charge of black holes: Topological charge of the black hole from holography

-where the chemical potential $\mu$ is proportional to the difference of electric potentials between the holographic screen and the horizon\footnote{See the next section for a more precise description.}.
-Note that the temperature $T$ here is the local Hawking temperature on the screen, which differs from the Hawking temperature $T_{H}$ in (\ref{eq:local_Hawking}) by a redshift factor.
+is proportional to the difference of electric potentials between the holographic screen and the horizon\footnote{See the next section for a more precise description.}.
+Note that here the temperature $T=T_H/\sqrt{f_c}$ is the local Hawking temperature on the screen, which differs from the Hawking temperature $T_{H}$ in (\ref{eq:local_Hawking}) by a redshift factor.
 Actually, a thermodynamic relation similar to (\ref{eq:first}) has already been obtained in \citep{BY1,BY2} without referring to holography.
 Only with the principle (\ref{eq:principle}) of holographic correspondence does the relation (\ref{eq:first}) have the meaning of thermodynamics for the dual field theory on the holographic screen.
-In more general gravitational theories, one can see that this holographic first law (\ref{eq:first}) of thermodynamics still holds by using Hamilton-Jacobi-like analyses\citep{Tian2}.
+In more general gravitational theories (with more general matter content), one can see that this holographic first law (\ref{eq:first}) of thermodynamics still holds by using Hamilton-Jacobi-like analyses\citep{Tian2}.

 In the planar case ($k=0$), since the dual field theory lives in an ordinary flat space-time ($r=r_{c}$), it is expected that the Gibbs-Duhem relation